Showing 1 - 1 OF 1

 Government housing is mandatory in Area IV unless an exception to policy is approved by the commander of U.S. Army Garrison Daegu.

 Pets are authorized in Army Family Housing; however, only two pets per household are permitted.

 The four 15-story towers contain 240 three-bedroom units, 104 four-bedroom units and 16 five-bedroom apartment units.

 Camp Carroll Waegwan area has no AFH.

-Through fiscal year 2023, we will experience a shortfall of on-post housing for field grade and senior grade and sergeants major due to the construction of Goguryeo Tower and Gaya Tower on Camp Walker.
+Through fiscal year 2023, we will experience a shortfall of on-post housing for field grade and senior grade and sergeants major due to the construction of Gaya Tower on Camp Walker.
 The surrounding off-post housing communities may be challenged due to families being assigned to off-post housing during this transition.